 Continue strengthening the capacity of the data protection authority (Inspector Office) and follow up on the application of data protection standards;

 Continue implementing the legal framework on personal data protection in all sectors in order to ensure a high level of data protection in line with the European instruments and standards.

+Approximate Georgian data protection legislation and practice with the latest European data protection standards.

 Migration and Asylum